 The Company relies on stockholders for its capital resources as there is no long-term debt outstanding and the Company does not anticipate the need for any long-term debt in the near future.
-As of December 31, 2019, the Company maintained commitments for its normal operating and investment activities.
-In addition, the Company had pending an acquisition under a Stock Purchase Agreement executed October 3, 2018, which was subject to receiving the requisite regulatory approvals at December 31, 2018.
-As disclosed in Note (7) Business Combinations in the Notes to Consolidated Financial Statements in Attachment A of Part IV Item 15.
-Exhibits and Financial Statement Schedules of this filing, the Company subsequently completed the announced acquisition on January 31, 2019 paying \$205.4 million for the targeted companies.
+As of December 31, 2020, the Company maintained commitments for its normal operating and investment activities.
+During the first quarter of 2020, National Western became a member of the Federal Home Loan Bank of Dallas (FHLB) through an initial minimum required stock investment of \$4.3 million.
+Through this membership, National Western will have a specified borrowing capacity based upon the amount of collateral it establishes.

-The Company has declared and paid an annual dividend on its common shares since 2005 although its practice remains to substantially reinvest earnings internally to finance the development of new business.
-Despite the fact the Company's market price of its Class A common shares has been trading at a discount to the book value per share for some time, there are no imminent plans for the Company to repurchase its shares as the Board of Directors has adopted a strategic policy of building a strong capital base to maintain its high financial strength ratings and for providing the ability to take advantage of potential acquisitions and other competitive situations as they arise.
+The Company has declared and paid an annual dividend on its common shares since 2005.
+The Company's practice has been to take a conservative approach to dividends, and the Board of Directors has adopted a strategic position to substantially reinvest earnings internally.
+This conservative approach yields the following benefits: (1) providing capital to finance the development of new business; (2) enabling the Company to take advantage of potential acquisitions and other competitive situations as they arise; (3) building a strong capital base to support the Company's financial strength ratings; (4) maintaining the Company's liquidity and solvency during difficult economic and market conditions; and (5) enhancing the Company's regulatory capital position.
+For similar reasons, despite the fact the Company's market price of its Class A common shares has been trading at a discount to the book value per share for some time, there are no imminent plans for the Company to repurchase its shares

+As the largest subsidiary of NWLGI, National Western serves as the primary funding source for NWLGI.
 The capacity of National Western to pay dividends to NWLGI is limited by law in the state of Colorado to earned profits (statutory unassigned surplus).
-At December 31, 2019, the maximum amount legally available for distribution during 2020 without further regulatory approval is \$152.8 million.
+At December 31, 2020, the maximum amount legally available for distribution during 2021 without further regulatory approval is \$45.5 million.

 The National Association of Insurance Commissioners ("NAIC") has established risk-based capital ("RBC") standards for U.S. life insurers as well as a risk-based capital model act ("RBC Model Act").
 The RBC Model Act requires that life insurers annually submit a report to state regulators regarding their RBC amounts based upon four categories of risk (asset risk, insurance risk, interest rate risk, and business risk).
 The capital requirement for each is determined by applying factors that vary based upon the degree of risk to various asset, premium and policy benefit reserve items.
 The formula is an early warning tool to identify potential weakly capitalized companies for purposes of initiating further regulatory action.
 Independent rating agencies utilize proprietary versions similar to the NAIC RBC model incorporating additional risk factors identified in their respective rating methodology.
-At December 31, 2019, National Western and Ozark National each maintained statutory capital substantially in excess of applicable statutory requirements.
+At December 31, 2020, National Western and Ozark National each maintained statutory capital substantially in excess of applicable statutory requirements.